inferno-framework/inferno-reference-server/README.md

 ## Using with Apps

 Currently, there is no regestration process.
-To use with an app, just use the default client ids:
+To use with an app, use the default client ids:

 To use as a public client, use `SAMPLE_PUBLIC_CLIENT_ID` as the client id